sutrolabs/census-docs/destinations/klaviyo.md

 * [Redshift](../sources/redshift.md#allowed-ip-addresses)
 * [Snowflake](../sources/snowflake.md)

-After setting up your warehouse, your Connections page should look something like this: 👇
+After setting up your warehouse, your Destinations page should look something like this: 👇

 ![Destinations page with Klaviyo and source warehouse](../.gitbook/assets/202201\_Klaviyo\_Connection\_2.png)